KaranGauswami/socks-to-http-proxy/README.md

 > [!NOTE]
 > The --socks-address (-s) flag does not support adding a schema at the start (e.g., socks:// or socks5h://).
 Currently, it only supports socks5h, which means DNS resolution will be done on the SOCKS server.

+> [!WARN]
+> After v5, Changed default listening IP from `0.0.0.0` to `127.0.0.1`.
+This change restricts the application access to the local machine only.

 ### Options

 There are a few options for using `sthp`.